Pooh's Hunny Hunt: Ride-through

 The honey pots enter Pooh's house, where he is seen asleep with the balloon next to him.
 As he mumbles, the balloon grows the ears and eyes of a heffalump and the entire room vanishes into a starfield.
 Pooh then floats up into the air.

 The vehicles then enter Pooh's dream sequence filled with the Heffalumps and Woozles that Pooh dreams about.
 This room is by far the most vibrant as the honey pots dance in circles with each other to a jazzy Heffalump band as colored lights and disco balls spin throughout the room.
 In a mirror found in the room, a balloon-like Heffalump can be seen sucking up honey from a honey pot before deflating.
 A Woozle can also be seen lighting a cannon shaped like a honey pot.
 Pooh is also seen hanging onto a living hot air balloon with a honey pot-like basket trying to reach for a beehive.
 There are many vehicles (one of them has a Heffalump and Woozle family riding in it) in this room and whenever three enter, three leave.
 The leaving vehicles exit through the trunk of a giant Heffalump which contains a tunnel.
 The vehicles go down the tunnel backward as Pooh spins above with projections of Heffalumps and Woozles.

 The last room the vehicles pass through is the Honey Tree, where Pooh is eating his fill while singing how much he loves honey amidst its scent.
-The vehicles then pass a big, closed storybook of the adventure and then return to the unloading area as the narrator concludes the story.
+The narrator then explains that, while Pooh was dreaming, the wind blew Pooh and the balloon all the way up to the honey tree, where he woke up, and ate honey until he was full.
+The vehicles then pass a big, closed storybook of the adventure and then return to the unloading area.